-Animal Stereotypes.
-Rats are sneaky and mean, mice are cute and nice, porcupines are grumpy and prickly, beavers are hard-working, and so forth.
+Rodents are the most common mammals on Earth, with some notable species having their own Animal Stereotypes.
+Rats are dirty and disgusting, mice are cute and nice, porcupines are prickly and bloodthirsty, lemmings jump off of cliffs, beavers are hard-working, and so forth.

-It's easy to see why these furry critters have such traits associated with them: squirrels and chipmunks are very jittery animals in real life, moving about in short, twitching movements, and taking off to the nearest tree at the slightest sign of danger.
-Their recognizable constant chattering heard in media also gives the impression of manic cackling, as if they just pulled another prank on some hapless bloke.
-They also tend to cache food and then forget about it, which fuels the "short attention span" stereotype.
+It's easy to see why these furry critters have such traits associated with them: squirrels and chipmunks are very jittery, skittish animals in real life, moving about in short, twitching movements and taking off to the nearest tree at the slightest sign of danger.
+Their signature chattering gives the impression of manic cackling, as if they just pulled another prank on some hapless bloke, and they tend to cache food before completely forgetting about it, which fuels the "short attention span" stereotype.

 Note: Just because a character is a squirrel or chipmunk, it does not mean they automatically qualify for this trope.
-The example also needs to describe how the character is a troublemaker and/or a cloudcuckoolander.
+The example also needs to describe how the character is a troublemaker, a cloudcuckoolander and/or a sadist.

 Subtrope of Animal Stereotypes.
-Also compare Rascally Rabbit, another small, furry animal that's often a trickster and prankster.
-The Trope Namer is the Tex Avery cartoon Screwball Squirrel.
+Compare Rascally Rabbit, another small, furry animal that's often a trickster and prankster, but tends to be shown in a more positive light.
+For other animals often seen as tricksters, see Rascally Raccoon and Mischief-Making Monkey.
+The Trope Namer is the Tex Avery cartoon Screwball Squirrel (1944).
 The trope formerly known as "Screwy Squirrel", about crazy, malicious prankster characters that are usually not squirrels, is now split between The Gadfly, Troll, The Prankster and Cloudcuckoolander.

 - Pokémon: Dawn's Pachirisu, an Electric-type Pokemon based on a squirrel, has a very playful and hyperactive personality, running around with boundless energy.
 Dawn had a difficult time controlling it at first.